alexkouzel/oneling-bot/README.md

 # 📚 Oneling Bot

-Oneling Bot is a Telegram bot designed to help you learn and remember words in different languages.
+Oneling Bot is a Telegram bot designed to help you learn and remember words or phrases in different languages.
 By setting up reminders, it makes it easy to keep new vocabulary in mind.

 ## Getting Started